Joshmerm/FitnessTracker/README.txt

 It will also have two buttons, one for the workouts, and one for calories

 Workouts Page:
 Can view all workouts, as well as total calories burned.
-Click on add new workout to use a preset of workouts, then name it, add in duration (in minutes)
+Click on add new workout to use a preset of workouts(calories burned per minute), then name it, add in duration (in minutes i.e. 20)
+It will now pop back to workoutscreen where you can View all workouts(including the newly added one)

+Calories Page:
+Can view all meals with calorie information.
+Add new meal, input the name of the meal (i.e. Breakfast) and calories for that meal (i.e. 500)
+Once submitted, it will pop back to Calories page and display all meals(including the newly added one)

+Pop back to home screen to get an overall health picture of what the day has looked like, you will see Total calories which includes all meals, and all workouts.